 Stuffed Poblano Peppers (Keto Recipe) are a healthy, low carb dinner, lunch or meal prep recipe, that has delicious, bold and fun flavours!
-These Poblano peppers are stuffed with seasoned ground beef, red peppers, zucchini and chopped cilantro or parsley and topped with a layer of melted cheddar cheese and a side of Avocado Crema!
+These Poblano peppers are stuffed with seasoned ground beef, red peppers, zucchini, chopped cilantro or parsley and topped with a layer of melted cheddar cheese and a side of Avocado Crema!
 It’s perfect for quick and effortless weeknight dinners or lunches for those on the go!

 Stuffed Poblano Peppers (Keto Recipe)